Abstract submission is open to any researcher, either for poster or oral presentations.

 For this symposium, there will be two categories of submission:

 You will need to submit an abstract in English, not exceeding 250 words.
 Select one of the five categories listed above.

-We will allow presenters to use posters that have been previously printed and presented in other meetings or conferences.
+We will allow presenters to use posters (A0 or smaller) that have been previously printed and presented in other meetings or conferences.
 If you need to print your poster, you can find several services nearby the venue: Service Point, The Student Print Club, London Digital Printing

 2. Science outreach oral presentation